spencertipping/modus/modus.md

 ## Proxy combinator

 Allows you to have a component whose value comes from somewhere else.
-The "somewhere else" can be a string, element-as-jQuery, or function.
+The "somewhere else" can be a string, element-as-jQuery, or function (anything you can use as an object value for the
+'composite' behavior).

-      proxy(element) = this.modus("find(this, element).val()".qf, "find(this, element).val(_) -then- this".qf),
+      proxy(element) = this.modus("find(this, element).val()".qf, "find(this, element).first().val(_) -then- this".qf),

 ## List combinator